AndresPradGo/navcraft-api/README.md

 # <a id="motivation"></a> 🌟 Motivation

-NavCraft API was developed with one goal:
+NavCraft API was developed to achieve one goal:

 > Minimize flight planning time.